-A General education curriculum

-B Basic business courses
+- A General education curriculum 43 credit hours - B Basic business courses 59 credit hours

-C Area of specialization or major
+C Area of specialization or major 21-24 credit hours

-D Electives

-43 credit hours

-59 credit hours

-21-24 credit hours

-0-9 credit hours
+D Electives 0-9 credit hours

 Although a student, with the help of an advisor, has a choice of courses under these four main classifications, certain essential courses must be included.
 The four broad classifications permit maximum freedom in choosing courses to fit a student's individual needs while ensuring that each student receives a balanced preparation for business and life.